bennettslin/bycombo_app/TEMP_NOTES.md

 # TODO today
-* Look over tax thing
+* First thing
     * Write to game manufacturer
+* Do rectal exam
+* Return laptop to FedEx
+* Transfer from Schwab to Capital One
-* Write to Andrea
+* Look into Vanguard to Schwab transfer thing
+* Plan out rest of June

 # Ongoing
     * Look for email with QR code